Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

 \subsubsection{Important Repeatedly Used Notation}

-In discrete time expectations may be taken under the law of the (possibly approximate) discretely evolving mean-field model, or under the predictive distribution found from pushing this law forward under the model.
-This distinction disappears in continuous time and we simply need to compute expectations under the (possibly approximate) continuously evolving mean-field models that we will introduce later.
+The notation we define here is used primarily to discuss exact and approximate mean field models, here evolving in continuous time, to (approximately) solve the filtering problem.
+In discrete time expectations may be taken under the law of the (possibly approximate) discretely evolving mean field model, or under the predictive distribution found from pushing this law forward under the model.
+This distinction disappears in continuous time and we simply need to compute expectations under the (possibly approximate) continuously evolving mean field models that we will introduce later.
 To this end we define, with $\mean:=\mathbb{E}v$,

-All expectations are under the mean-field model for $v$.
+All expectations are under the mean field model for $v$.
 The covariances should be viewed as functions of time $t$.
 In deriving continuous time models from discrete time models, we will also use discrete time analogs, computed under the law of random variable $v_n$ and denoted $\Cov_n, \Cov_n^{vf}$ and $\Cov_n^{v\hs}.$